ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 accessing via a proxy.
 This target may be an origin hosting content, or another proxy.

-This document extends the UDP proxying protocol with signalling about QUIC Connection IDs.
-QUIC Connection IDs are used to identify QUIC connections in scenarios where there is no strict bidirectional mapping between one QUIC connection and one UDP 4-tuple (pairs of IP addresses and ports).
+This document extends the UDP proxying protocol to add signalling about QUIC Connection IDs.
+QUIC Connection IDs are used to identify QUIC connections in scenarios where there is not a strict bidirectional mapping between one QUIC connection and one UDP 4-tuple (pairs of IP addresses and ports).
 A proxy that is aware of Connection IDs can reuse UDP 4-tuples between itself and a target for multiple proxied QUIC connections.